 MONTH TIMES AND NOTES

 August For orientation and part- day services open

-8:30 -11:00.
+7:30 -12:00.

 See current calendar Total = 4 days

 for dates

-January 8:30 to 3:00
+January 8:00 to 12:00

 Total = 9 days

-May 8:30 to 3:00
+May 8:00 to 12:00

 Total = 5 days

-\Attendance is part of the program.
+^{}Attendance is part of the program.

-\If your child is sick or you choose a Best Interest Day please follow the same protocol as during the school year.
-Call us.
+^{}If your child is sick or you choose a Best Interest Day please follow the same protocol as reflected on pages 15-17 in this handbook.
+Call us if you have questions.

-\The infant program will be closed these days, toddlers and preschool will be open.
+^{}The infant program will be closed these days, toddlers and preschool will be open.

-\These days are part of our regularly scheduled days of attendance.
+^{}These days are part of our regularly scheduled days of attendance.
 An opportunity for your child's school readiness.